 The result of me listening to Uncle Bob during the final two months of his life and deciding to live a life without regrets is documented in court records of 19th Judicial Court, East Baton Rouge Parish, on August 28th, 1989.
-I remember the day clearly.
+I remember the day clearly, and still have the paperwork in an old box of childhood memories.

 “Miss Partin,” he began, “this is the first time I’ve been asked to emancipate a youth at their request.”
 Wendy looked up with a sad look on her face and quickly narrowed her eyes and looked back down at her lap where her hands held each other tightly.